 The Green Building programme underwent a full programme review in January 2022 as part of the five-year cycle of reviews between CAT and UEL.
 This review has allowed for a general refreshment of modules to address current practice in Green Building.
-The two 15 credit introductory core modules EV7CAT1 and EVCAT2 have been created from an earlier 30 credit introductory module to allow for improvements in teaching and learning on the new more focussed introductory modules.
-We have also introduced a new core 15-credit 'Applied Research Design' module in response to student feedback and evaluation in recognition that over recent years that many existing MSc students have struggled with the demands of becoming "research ready" in time for their dissertation study.
+The two 15-credit introductory core modules EV7132 and EV7137 have been created to replace an earlier 30-credit introductory module to allow for improvements in teaching and learning on the new more focussed introductory modules as well as enhance progression and transfer options.
+A new core 15-credit 'Applied Research Design' module has also been introduced in response to student feedback and evaluation in recognition that over recent years many existing MSc students have struggled with the demands of becoming "research ready" in time for their dissertation study.